lluisalemanypuig/box-wrapping/README.md

 The Satisfiablity approach consists on generating a Boolean formula in conjunctive normal form (CNF) so that a SAT solver can solve it.
 The SAT solver used is [lingeling](https://github.com/arminbiere/lingeling).

+## Dependencies

+Apart from the tools and libraries mentioned above, this project has other dependencies that have to be taken into account.

+### Tools

+In order to compile each part of the project, one needs to have the [make](https://www.gnu.org/software/make/) tool installed.
+Also, for the Satisfiability part, a _bash_ interpreter is needed to run the scripts.